10xdev4u-alt/cn-notes/06_Unit1_Topic06_TopDown_vs_BottomUp.md

     - "Differentiate between the top-down and bottom-up approaches to studying computer networks."
 - **Potential Short-Note Question (5 Marks):**
     - "Explain the top-down and bottom-up approaches to studying layered network architecture.
 Mention an advantage for each."
         - **Tip:** For each approach, define it (which layer it starts with), explain its philosophy (application-driven vs. infrastructure-driven), and provide one key advantage.
-Stating that our course follows the top-down approach can add a nice touch.

----

-Now that we understand our learning strategy (Top-Down), our next topics will begin to explore the security and historical context of the Internet before we jump into the Application Layer in Unit 2.
+Using a small comparison table like the one above can make your answer stand out.